 Acas Early Conciliation Solicitors

 Dealing with Acas to start an employment tribunal claim can be daunting.
-IBB’s Employment Team have extensive experience in securing favourable outcomes via Acas.
+IBB Law’s employment law team have extensive experience in securing favourable outcomes via Acas.

 If you bring a claim against your employer you will be called the Claimant.
-The employer defending the claim will be called the Respondent.
+Your employer defending the claim will be called the Respondent.

 Early conciliation is: